 Students have the opportunity to do independent research under direct faculty supervision in areas of special interest.
 They may enroll in the project on a letter-grade or credit/no-credit basis after making arrangements to work with a faculty member and after receiving the approval of the associate dean for student services.
 Students must complete 60 total hours of research and writing for each unit.
 Unit value for the work is determined in conference with the supervising faculty member.
-Petition for Independent Study forms, and appropriate registration forms, are available from the registrar's office or on the law school website.
+Petition for Independent Study form is available on the Law school website.
 This course counts toward completion of the Upper Division Writing Requirement.